 Kosta Browne began as a dream shared by Dan Kosta and Michael Browne.
 In the summer of 1997, while working at John Ash & Co. restaurant in Santa Rosa, California, Dan and Michael decided to pool their tips and venture into winemaking.
 Twenty years later, Kosta Browne is one of the most sought after Pinot Noirs in all of California.
 At present time they produce three appellation Pinot Noirs, eight single vineyard Pinot Noirs and a Chardonnay.

-The 2010 Sonoma Coast was sourced from Gap’s Crown, Walala and Terra de Promissio Vineyards.
+Sourced from Gap’s Crown, Griffin’s Lair, Terra de Promissio and Walala Vineyards.

 My rating: 93 points.